wanglichenxj/Adaptive-Graph-Guided-Embedding-for-Multi-label-Annotation/README.md

 The annotation results above demonstrates the effectiveness and high robustness of our approach.

 ## Running the code
 The code is MATLAB code works in Ubuntu system.
 Windows system may need minor revision in the folder name.
-Direct diwnload the code and run AG2E_demo.m.
+(Change the folder name xx/xx (Linux system) to xx\xx (Windows version)) should works well to switch the version between these to systems.

+Code file introduction:
+AG2E_demo.m -- Directly run this demo file in MATLAB could show the performance similar to our paper.
+It contains the dataset loading, AG2E approach function, and results output sections.
+AG2E.m -- It's the implementation of AG2E approach.
+Please find the specific input/output instructions in the function comments.

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)